-In VMO, you take the Oath of Service on the first day of your service term, during the first webinar session.
+In VMO, you take the Oath of Service during the second live webinar with VISTA staff.
+This occurs on the first day of your service term.
 Issues of suitability for service are addressed over the initial weeks of service and throughout the service year.